Feynman Categories: Introduction

 We introduce Feynman categories as a universal foundational framework for treating operations and their relations.
 It unifies a plethora of theories which have previously each been treated individually.
-We give the axiomatics, the essential as well as novel universal constructions which provide a new conceptual level to a sweeping set of examples.
+We give the axiomatics, the essential as well as novel, universal constructions which provide a new conceptual level to a sweeping set of examples.
 In this sense Feynman categories present a new {\it lingua} or {\it characteristica universalis} for objects governing operations.
 We use a categorical formulation in which all constructions become Kan extensions, true to the dictum of MacLane \cite{MacLane}.

-The history of this problem goes back to Leibniz and in modern times it was first considered by Whitehead \cite{Whitehead}.
+The history of the problem of finding universal languages goes back to Leibniz \cite{leib} and in modern times it was first considered by Whitehead \cite{Whitehead}.
 Depending on the situation, the special types of operations that have appeared were encoded by various objects fitting the setup.
 Classically these came from the PROPs of \cite{MacLanePROP} and their very successful specialization to operads \cite{Mayoperad}.
-As the subject entered its renaissance in the 90s \cite{renaissance} fueled by the connection to physics, especially (string) field theory and correlation functions, more constructions appeared, such as cyclic operads \cite{GKcyclic}, modular \& twisted modular operads \cite{GKmodular} and even in the 2000s there are additions such as Properads \cite{MerkVal}, wheeled versions \cite{wheeledprops} and many more, see e.g. \cite{MSS,KWZ}, Table \ref{univtable} and \S2.
-There are still more examples to which our theory applies, such as FI-algebras \cite{Farb}, which appear in representation theory, as well as operations coming from considering open/closed field theories or those in homological mirror symmetry \cite{KOOO} where the relevant framework has perhaps not even been defined yet axiomatically.
+As the subject entered its renaissance in the 90s \cite{renaissance} fueled by the connection to physics, especially (string) field theory and correlation functions, more constructions appeared, such as cyclic operads \cite{GKcyclic}, modular \& twisted modular operads \cite{GKmodular} and even in the 2000s there are additions such as properads \cite{Vallette}, wheeled versions \cite{wheeledprops} and many more, see e.g. \cite{MSS,KWZ}, Table \ref{univtable} and \S2.
+There are still more examples to which our theory applies, such as FI--modules \cite{Farb}, which appear in representation theory, as well as operations appearing in open/closed field theories \cite{KP} or those in a future direction, homological mirror symmetry \cite{KOOO}, where the relevant framework has perhaps not even been defined yet axiomatically.